cmckitterick/windows365/Windows365/business/assign-unassign-license.md

 5. Select licenses that you want to assign to the user, or deselect licenses that you want to unassign from the user.
 6. Select **Save changes**.
     - When you assign a Windows 365 license, Windows 365 will immediately begin creating a new Cloud PC for the user.
-    - When you unassign a Windows 365 license from a user or a license expires, the Cloud PC will enter into a grace period for 24 hours.
-During the grace period, that user can still access their CPC as normal.
-After the 24 hour grace period ends, the Cloud PC will be deleted.
+    - When you unassign a Windows 365 license from a user or a license expires, the Cloud PC will enter into a grace period for seven days.
+During the grace period, that user can still access their Cloud PC as normal.
+After the seven day grace period ends, the Cloud PC will be deleted.